Social structure of China: Family and Gender

 Family structure went through a significant transformation during the Republican era.
 Since the late Qing, and especially during the May Fourth Movement, scholars and social activists cast doubts on the utility of the existing large family structure.
 Some theorized families of big sizes and senior authority as a social problem impeding the agenda of social development.
 Wu Guanyin, an official at Beiyang government and former international student in Japan, harshly criticized the inequality in large families and its disadvantages for the whole society.
 In an article published in 1915, he pointed out that in large families where adult sons and their core family members still lived together with their brothers without dividing family property, the male elders had considerable authority to manage family affairs and enjoyed various privileges in social and legal life.
-He blamed large families for corruption and bribes, claiming that profiting one's own family (mou jia) is in opposition to profiting the state (mou guo).
-Wu's claim was one of the major intellectual efforts to point out and attempt to solve family problems (jiating wenti) in the Republican period.
+He blamed large families for corruption and bribes, claiming that profiting one's own family is in opposition to profiting the state.
+Wu's claim was one of the major intellectual efforts to point out and attempt to solve family problems in the Republican period.
 Exposed to the Western ideal of conjugal families, radicals actively promoted the transformation of family structure.
 They urged damping the large families where members relied heavily on one another and were placed into an unequal generational hierarchy in an effort to advocate small conjugal families to comply with the Western model.

 Gender equality was also a popular topic among radicals during the May Fourth and New Culture Movement.
 The Kuomintang party further promoted marriage freedom and gender equality in Legal Reforms.
 The 1930 Civil Code perceived both men and women as equal citizens and granted women more agency to negotiate their interests in marriage and family.
 Women were entitled to inherit property from their fathers for the first time.
 The law also elevated mothers to the equal status of fathers in terms of rights over children.
 In legal practice, many female litigants utilized the new legal codes to defend their personal interests.

 Women also made up for a considerable proportion of the entire workforce in urban areas.
 In Shanghai, most cotton-mill workers were women.
 Female labor was also important workforce in other industries, including flour mills, carpet making, and cigarette rolling.
 There were also native-place divisions among urban female workers.

 Similar to the gender line, generational hierarchy also went through significant transformation under the Legal Reforms.
-Instead of preaching “parents can never be wrong,” the new criminal and civil codes granted children more agency and treated both children and parents as equal citizens.
+Instead of preaching "parents can never be wrong," the new criminal and civil codes granted children more agency and treated both children and parents as equal citizens.
 The Kuomintang party-state changed the former generational hierarchy, backed by the principle of filial piety, to mutual legal bonds between parents and children.